Ariyamandebnath/TypeREST/README.md

     ```bash
     docker run -d -p <machine_port>:<docker_port> --name nodejs-app nodejs-app
     ```
 ## Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.